 Item Guidelines Filename The file name must be y00000000000.
 The line beginning with "#" is considered to be a comment.
-Each line must use the following format and adhere to the following rules: Configuration Parameter=Valid Value Line formats and Separate each configuration parameter and value with an equal sign.
-Rules · Set only one configuration parameter per line.
+Line formats and Rules Each line must use the following format and adhere to the following rules: Configuration Parameter=Valid Value Separate each configuration parameter and value with an equal sign. · Set only one configuration parameter per line.
 Put the configuration parameter and value on the same line, and do not break the line.